-I started my business on a wing and prayer by stitching together seasonal work and a few weekly business accounts.
+I started my business on a wing and prayer by stitching together seasonal work in the winter and summer with a few weekly business accounts.

 Before I jumped into my biz full-time I:

-Between ski school in the winters and the flower farm in the summers, I was able to “make it work” as I grew my part-time wedding biz, but nothing beats being my own boss.
-Full-time.
+Between the ski school in the winters and the flower farm in the summers, I was able to “make it work” as I grew my part-time wedding biz, but nothing beats being my own boss.
+Full-time floralpreneur®.

-It took me a few years to finally find the courage to quit my other jobs.
+It took me a few years to finally find the courage to NOT take another job.
 It was important to me to be able to generate a certain income level before I could justify quitting.
 I wanted some proof that my business wasn’t just a floral fantasy, by establishing a viable venture.
-Sometimes I felt wimpy for not taking the leap sooner….other times I was grateful the I didn’t have the pressure that comes with relying on seasonal work as my sole income source!
+Sometimes I felt wimpy for not taking the leap sooner.
+Other times I was grateful the I didn’t have the pressure that comes with relying on my seasonal business as my sole income source!

 If you’re not sure if you can actually quit your side-hustle…or you’re wondering if you’re on track with your current income in your floral biz, Click HERE to watch my live chat: How much does a florist make?